SEIKO SILVERWAVE (Rare) AUTOMATIC, VINTAGE 1960s

 Dial

-Black with date display at 6 o'clock.
+Brown blurred with black subdials, date display at 6 o'clock.

 Bezel